SimioLLC/AVEVAMES/README.md

-# AvevaMES
+# AVEVAMES
-AvevaMES demo
+AVEVA MES Integration Template

-This project demonstates the integration of Simio planning with Aveva MES and SAP.
+This project is an integration template that provide the integration between Simio and AVEVA MES.
 See the document SimioProductionSchedulingAvevaMESInterface.docx document under the Documents folder for more information.